Growyourbrand.net Reference notes on brand consequence May 2026

 Liquid Death's environmental claim could have been ordinary: aluminum instead of plastic.
 The brand made the message less pious.
 Adweek's sustainability coverage described the challenge as making doing good feel as fun as doing something bad, and Cessario framed the goal as making the healthiest thing to drink in sustainable packaging feel as entertaining as scary movies and comedy.

 That is the stronger version of the brand decision.
-The company did not only make water louder.
+The company did not merely make water louder.
 It changed the emotional frame around the responsible choice.
 Instead of asking people to feel virtuous, it let them feel in on the joke.

 The Decision Lesson